akostrik/stage_telegram_python/README.md

 _Server 1_ is created in python, _Server 2_ in node.js and _Server 3_ in vue.js.

-Separation of the data treatment provided by _Server 1_ and the presentation functoinality provided by _Server 2_ and _Server 3_ falls into the pattern of _[Model-View-ViewModel](https://ru.wikipedia.org/wiki/Model-View-ViewModel).
+Separation of the data treatment provided by _Server 1_ and the presentation functoinality provided by _Server 2_ and _Server 3_ falls into the pattern of [Model-View-ViewModel (MVVM)](https://ru.wikipedia.org/wiki/Model-View-ViewModel).

 ### The parameters of the application
 - The characteristics of the propaganda